Mayden-Academy/2019-top-cat/ref/app-architecture.md

 # App Architecture

-The Top Cat App will use an Entity/Hydrator design pattern to pull data from a datbase and create an array of objects of the same class
+The Top Cat App will use an Entity/Hydrator design pattern to pull data from a database and create an array of CatEntity objects

 #### Index.php
 - Instantiate DB connection object